Introduction

 Webhook payload structure

-A webhook payload will typically conform to the structure below:data is an object which is peculiar to the specific webhook context.Sample payload
+A webhook payload will typically conform to the structure below:Sample payload

 order.state_transition